BridgeToAgent

 agent-runbook-present

-What it checks: Whether agent-instructions.md is fetchable from
+What it checks: Whether agent-instructions.md is fetchable from the root path.

 Why it matters: This is the file that tells the agent how to behave: how to quote prices, where to find canonical answers, which content to summarize vs. link.
 It's the difference between an agent confidently mis-quoting your shipping policy and an agent deferring to your shipping page.